apache/netbeans-tools/icon-scripts/README.txt

       icons.
 IconTasks will also reorder rows to keep mappings for each artboard together, and to list ready artboards first.

+      In some cases, a new SVG icon may not have a corresponding PNG or GIF icon.
+In this case the path to the SVG file can be used directly in mappings.tsv.

   * icon-scripts/tables/illustrator_exports/icon_*.svg
       If there are SVG files in the illustrator_exports folder, they are assumed to have been exported from Illustrator and will be copied into appropriate